 We are energetic and enthusiastic about our mission, which is reflected in our unprecedented growth over the past few years.

-- The opportunity to combine the vascular neurology fellowship with a one-year NIH Stroke Network Research fellowship or two-year Endovascular Surgical Neuroradiology fellowship.
+- Qualified applicants may combine Vascular Neurology Fellowship with a one-year NIH Stroke Network Research fellowship or two-year Endovascular Surgical Neuroradiology fellowship.

-- Telestroke training in acute stroke, but also in novel settings such as virtual inpatient stroke services and remote clinic follow-up (coming soon).
+- Utilize telestroke for both acute treatment and in novel settings such as our virtual stroke program hospitals and telestroke clinic

 - Weekly endovascular case conference facilitated by neurology, neurosurgery, and neuroradiology staff.